MonashMath/SCI1022/Unix-CLI.md

    ```
   This feature is especially useful when the desired command last happened many commands ago, so that we avoid pressing the up arrow a cumbersome number of times.

 - Each command in the history is uniquely identified by a positive integer number.
 The `history` command shows that identifier right at the beginning of each line printed on screen.
-To repeat the command with identifier `i` one can use `!i`, as in the following example:
+To repeat the command with (integer) identifier `i` one can use `!i`, as in the following example:

   ```bash
   $ history